-Effective April 1, 2006, employees with direct access to a computer at their workstations will be provided electronic pay statements as well as printed pay statements until June 30, 2006.
-The Employer will give the employees participating in the project the opportunity to make a decision to continue receiving a printed statement.
-The implementation of this pilot project including location/duration/work sites will be done in consultation with the Union.
-The parties agree to review the initial pilot project prior to further expansion of the project.
+Effective April 1, 2006, employees with direct access to a computer at their workstations will be provided electronic pay statements.
+Employees who have declared a preference to continue receiving a printed statement on or before December 31, 2007 will continue to receive printed statements unless they otherwise notify the Department.

+Any extension of this program to other employees without direct access to a computer at their work station will be done in consultation with the Union.
 However, in no case will printed statements be discontinued for employees who do not have computer access until a mutually acceptable agreement has been reached.